Philadelphia Flyers: From highs to lows (2004–2014)

 The changes did little to improve the Flyers fortunes in 2006–07 as setting franchise records for futility became the norm.
 They had several multiple-game losing streaks, including a franchise-worst 10-game losing streak and a 13-game home losing streak that stretched from November 29 to February 10.
 Ultimately, the Flyers finished with a 22–48–12 record, the most losses and the worst winning percentage in franchise history, and the worst record in the league.
 They also set the NHL record for the biggest points drop off in the standings in a one-year span (101 points in 2005–06 to 56 points in 2006–07, a difference of 45 points).
 The Flyers lost the 2007 NHL draft lottery to the Chicago Blackhawks and received the second overall selection.

 With the team clearly on the verge of missing the playoffs for the first time in 13 years, Paul Holmgren set his sights on rebuilding the team and preparing for the future.
 Forsberg, unwilling to commit to playing next season, was traded to Nashville for Scottie Upshall, Ryan Parent and 2007 first- and third-round draft picks at the deadline.
 Veteran defenseman Alexei Zhitnik was traded to the Atlanta Thrashers for prospect defenseman Braydon Coburn, while disappointing off-season acquisition Kyle Calder was sent to Detroit via Chicago in exchange for defenseman Lasse Kukkonen.
 The Flyers also acquired goaltender Martin Biron from Buffalo for a 2007 second-round pick.
 Given wide praise for his efforts, the Flyers gave Holmgren a two-year contract and removed the interim label from his title.

 Before the 2007–08 season began the Flyers made a trade that sent the first-round draft pick they had acquired in the Forsberg trade (23rd overall) back to Nashville in exchange for the rights to negotiate with impending unrestricted free agents Kimmo Timonen and Scott Hartnell.
 Both were subsequently signed to six-year contracts.
 After much speculation about whether the Flyers would keep or trade the second overall pick in the 2007 NHL entry draft, the Flyers opted to keep it, using it to select New Jersey native James van Riemsdyk.

 The Flyers wasted no time in addressing their free-agent needs.
-On July 1, the Flyers signed Buffalo co-captain Daniel Briere to an eight-year, $52 million contract.
-Continuing to revamp their defensive core, Joni Pitkanen and Geoff Sanderson were traded to Edmonton in exchange for Oilers captain Jason Smith and Joffrey Lupul.
+On July 1, the Flyers signed Buffalo co-captain Daniel Brière to an eight-year, $52 million contract.
+Continuing to revamp their defensive core, Joni Pitkänen and Geoff Sanderson were traded to Edmonton in exchange for Oilers captain Jason Smith and Joffrey Lupul.
 Smith was later named Flyers captain on October 1.

 Jeff Carter played for the Flyers from 2005 to 2011.